brendanhay/myxi/README.md

 added to the map.

-**myxi_federation_middleware** ensures that calls to `queue.bind` for an exchange which exists on a different physical backend, without clustering will succeed.
+**myxi_federation_middleware** ensures that calls to `queue.bind` for an exchange which exists on a different physical backend will succeed.

 A federation exchange will be created on the current node with the upstream being the backend on which the exchange actually lives.
 This requires some convention